 Remedial Action: The primary remedial action implemented for the RODs is groundwater extraction and treatment system, consisting of a network of over 70 extraction wells throughout Zones 1-4 and four treatment plants.
-The treatment plants include the Pre-Treatment Plant, the Lower Canyon Treatment Facility, and the Lower Canyon Treatment Facility.
+The treatment plants include the Pre-Treatment Plant, the Lower Canyon Treatment Facility, and the Lower Canyon Treatment Facility, and the Pyrite Canyon Treatment Facility.
 Exhibit 1 shows the location of the four treatment plants for the groundwater extraction and treatment system